danielmonyak/masif/README_monyak.md

 # Record of Masif Installation and Use

 ## Software Management/Installation:
-Two virtual environments are required, as StrBioInfo needs to run on Python 2.7, and is only used for two scripts, but everything else needs to run on Python 3.
-The Python 3 environment was specifically set up to support tensorflow, as well.
-Both environments were created with anaconda: conda create -n venv_latest tensorflow conda create -n venv_sbi python=2.7
+Three virtual environments are required. conda create -n venv_latest python=3.9 conda create -n venv_sbi python=2.7 conda create -n venv_tf19 python=3.6 tensorflow-gpu=1.9 anaconda

 ### venv_latest
 The following anaconda install commands were used to install some of the third party dependencies: